dportik/dadi_pipeline/Two_Populations/Older_2D_Pipeline/README.md

 # older 2D dadi pipeline

+**This represents my initial attempt to streamline model testing in dadi.
+Please use the more recent pipeline, rather than this one here.
+For the sake of continuity, I am keeping these scripts stored here.**

 This workflow is designed to work with the Python package dadi (https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing your own dadi scripts.
 A good resource for all dadi-related questions is the user group: https://groups.google.com/forum/#!forum/dadi-user.